Fundamental Differences Between Open Source and Proprietary IT Asset Management Software

 Here’s a summary of those fundamental differences:

-Proprietary vs Open Source Software
+Proprietary vs Open Source IT Asset Management Software

 Supports basic functions